cse taggi

 Listing Options

-The following options are used to send lists back to the sender (in addition to any email that may be sent to the recipients).
-The lists returned depend on the addresses generated, which will depend on the address options used (described above).
+The following options are used to send lists of recipients back to the sender.
+The actual recipient list returned will depend on the addresses generated, and can depend on the address options used (described above).
+Email is sent to the recipients regardless of the presence (or absence) of these listing options.

 -addr